Co-Occurring Disorders Treatment

 The symptoms of a mental health condition can also vary.
 Some warning signs to look for are:

 - Avoidance of friends and social situations and activities

 These signs and symptoms may be a definite warning to seek help.

 Treatment of Mental Illness

-The best treatment for co-occurring disorders is an integrated intervention in which a person receives care for both their mental health disorder, as well as underlying factors that may be contributing to the problem.
-Proper evaluations and treatment plans combined with assessing the presence or absence of a mental health disorder is crucial to long-term success.
+The best treatment for a co-occurring disorder is an integrated intervention in which a person receives care for his or her mental health disorder, as well as any underlying factors that may be contributing to the development of the disorder.
+Proper evaluations and treatment plans combined with assessing the presence or absence of a mental health disorder are crucial to long-term co-occurring disorder treatment success.

 - Residential Treatment

 - Individual & Group Therapy

 - Supportive Housing

 At Montare Behavioral Health, we utilize a wide variety of therapeutic approaches and evidence-based treatment modalities when treating dual diagnoses.
 Some of these therapeutic approaches and evidence-based treatment modalities include: